Want to know a secret that will instantly up your makeup game?

 Ready?
 Lets’ get started:

 Look at the veins on your inner wrist.
-Are they mostly blue?
-Then, you are cool-toned.
-Green?
-You are warm-toned.
+What colour are they?

 2. Jewellery Test